A Seattle Artists Relief Fund Update &

 We wanted to help a few people get through a few weeks of hardship.
 We created a simple application for people to fill out for assistance.
 We set our fundraising goal at $20k.
 Within a week we had raised over $100k – far more than we had imagined.
 But we also received many more applications than we had imagined.
 We were quickly in over our heads.

 Luckily, the LANGSTON team came to our rescue and offered to administer this fund for us.
-Together, we found a way to get funds directly to Seattle area artists–faster and with less barriers to access than almost any other public or philanthropic relief effort.
+Together, we found a way to get funds directly to Seattle area artists–faster and with fewer barriers to access than almost any other public or philanthropic relief effort.

 SARF is the largest source of direct COVID relief funds to artists in Washington State to date.
 What was supposed to be a few weeks of emergency funding has now been six months of work building and sustaining a grassroots mutual aid effort that has inspired a number of similar efforts across the country.
 The generosity of our community–and the scale of the impact of this crisis–were so much larger than we ever could have imagined.